Facebook bans big ‘Stop the Steal’ group for sowing violence

 By Thursday afternoon, Facebook banned the #stopthesteal hashtag, too.
 But it easily could have done so earlier.
 The term and similar ones were mentioned nearly 120,000 times on websites and social media platforms throughout the day Tuesday, according to analysis from media intelligence firm Zignal Labs.

-Also on Thursday, Twitter banned an account used by former Trump advisor Steve Bannon.
-The right-wing provocateur, who used the handle warroompandemic, had called for the beheading of Dr. Anthony Fauci and FBI Director Christopher Wray on his talk show.
-As of Wednesday evening, Bannon’s account was still active on Facebook, where the video calling for Fauci and Wray to be executed had been viewed nearly 200,000 times in ten hours.
+As of Thursday evening, Bannon’s account was still active on Facebook, where the video calling for Fauci and Wray to be executed had been viewed nearly 200,000 times in ten hours.
+Late Thursday, Facebook said it had removed videos of Bannon’s remarks for violating its policy on violence and incitement.

 Klepper reported from Providence, R.I.
 Associated Press Writer Amanda Seitz contributed to this story from Chicago.